 Landhuis Blaauw z/n, Willemstad, Curaçao

 My trip to Curaçao was a reprieve from too much overtime and a desire to warm up while checking out the scenery under the water to my heart's content.
 I arrived at Blue Bay with a group from my hotel for a day of sun soaked snorkeling - and I was...

-by Heidi Mitchell When the Dutch settled the town of Willemstad, Curaçao in the 17th century, they brought with them their architectural penchant for gabled rooftops and colorful facades.
-Despite the salty air and occasional hurricanes, the...
+When the Dutch settled the town of Willemstad, Curaçao in the 17th century, they brought with them their architectural penchant for gabled rooftops and colorful facades.
+Despite the salty air and occasional hurricanes, the buildings have...